alphagov/govuk-entity-personalisation/src/make_data/banner_intervention/README.md

                                      `eventAction = 'interventionDismissed'`

 ###### banner_selects_results_page.sql ######
-- This query extracts the proportion of users that access the results page once selecting the SaB checker, i.e. total number of users that access the results page / total number of users that access the SaB checker via the banner
+- This query extracts the proportion of users that access the results (complete the checker) page once selecting the SaB checker, i.e. total number of users that access the results page / total number of users that access the SaB checker via the banner